toyamarodrigo/toyamarodrigo/README.md

 <br>

-- 🔭 I’m currently working on a [Youtube Downloader][dwl], and an App for Listing Applied Jobs and many other projects you can see below 😁
+- 🔭 I’m currently working on a static website for a technology solutions company using ReactJS and GatsbyJS and doing some side projects you can see below.
 - 🤓 I'm also currently learning ReactJS & NodeJS.
 - 🥅 2020 Goals: Contribute more to Open Source projects and Look for a Job.
 - ⚡ Fun fact: I love to play guitar and videogames with friends.